Magnushhoie/weightless_NN_decompression/README.md

 ## Tldr

+Problem: We decompress a file, compressed by a neural network model, without ever storing the model's weights

 This [notebook.ipynb](notebook.ipynb) demonstrates this proof of concept:
 - Encoder neural network: Compresses data.txt -> compressed.txt using a simple LSTM neural network
 - Decoder neural network: Decompresses compressed.txt directly from the file and **without** transmitting neural weights.